-The LA to San Diego drive is one of the great road American road trips, as this spectacular route takes you through the best sights that Southern California has to offer.
+The LA to San Diego drive is one of the great American road trips, as this spectacular route takes you through the best sights that Southern California has to offer.

 Along the way, you can surf in the Pacific, sit back and enjoy craft beers or excellent coffee with beautiful views, and of course, take in the breathtaking vistas along the coastal roads.